Tax benefits on business loans in India

 Income tax filing for business/professional entities

-• Apply all applicable tax deduction benefits under IT sections
+2. Utilize all relevant tax deduction benefits available under the relevant IT sections.

-• Apply all applicable tax exemption benefits under IT sections
+3. Apply all pertinent tax exemption benefits provided by the applicable IT sections.

-• Deduct all taxes already paid like TDS, advance taxes, GST, etc.
+4. Deduct any taxes already paid, including TDS, advance taxes, GST, and other applicable taxes.

 IT Act 1961 Section 36 1 iii scope and limitations